Important fire safety information

 We carry out weekly fire alarm tests in our sheltered blocks and regular health and safety inspections in all of our sheltered schemes.

 All of our blocks of flats have regular fire risk assessments and we implement any improvements that are identified as a result.
 We comply with all necessary legislation and Government guidance in relation to fire safety.
-We also liaise with Bucks Fire and Rescue Service with whom we implement a ‘Safe to Stay’ procedure in our blocks and sheltered schemes, in the event of a fire.
+We also liaise with Bucks Fire and Rescue Service with whom we implement a ‘Safe to Stay’ procedure in most of our blocks and sheltered schemes, in the event of a fire.
 We have carried out recent, extensive fire safety improvement work in our blocks, including fitting new fire doors and domestic smoke and heat alarms, as well as other construction work to improve fire safety to our blocks.

 We also have clear and accessible signage in place to advise our customers of safety measures and what to do in the event of fire.
 We also provide advice and guidance to our customers living in flats about what to do in the event of a fire.